 5. Milwaukee M18

 This impressive weed eater has an excellent cutting swath and can run for one hour when fully charged.
 You can also buy a second battery to switch out every hour.
 It comes with a fast charger, which takes 60 minutes to charge the battery fully.
 Besides, it’s neither weighty nor noisy.
-Moreover, its 9 amp battery has impressive fuel capacity for its class, and it has enough potent for maintaining your lawn and slashing the overgrown grass and weed.
+Moreover, its 9 amp battery has impressive fuel capacity for its class and enough potent for maintaining your lawn and slashing the overgrown grass and weed.

 - 5-year warranty on tool and 3-year warranty for battery